Morocco – natural history at Christmas

 Refreshments.
 Entrance fees for optional sightseeing.
 Gratuities.
 Travel insurance.

-Day 2 – The Atlantic coast south to the Sahara is well known for its unique communities of succulents mixed with shrubs and we will visit Cap Rhir to explore these.
-Nearby is the wetland of Oued Tamri, where we hope to see the critically endangered Northern Bald Ibis: the total world population is only around 400 birds, with one of the main nesting colonies nearby.
+Day 2 – The Atlantic coast south to the Sahara is well known for its unique communities of succulents mixed with shrubs and we will visit Cap Rhir to explore these, looking out for butterflies and reptiles along the way.
+Nearby is the wetland of Oued Tamri, where we hope to see the critically endangered Northern Bald Ibis: the total world population is only around 600 birds, with one of the main nesting colonies nearby.
 We will end the day with a visit to the old Kasbah of Agadir, with its views over the city.

 Day 3 – Today we visit the attractive town of Taroudant, described as a ’mini Marrakech’ but with a character of its own reflecting its rich Berber culture.
 We will enjoy views from ancient city walls and explore the labyrinthine market, as well as a women’s Argan oil co-operative and the oasis at Tioute, the natural habitat of the date palm Phoenix dactylifera.

-Day 7 – Today we head in the opposite direction, for the slopes of the High Atlas, making a circuit via the aptly-named Paradise Valley and the Cascades du Immouzer.
+Day 7 – Today we head in the opposite direction, for the scenic slopes of the High Atlas, making a circuit via the aptly-named Paradise Valley, home to Blue Rock Thrush, Crag Martin and Black Wheatear, and the Cascades du Immouzer.